 There is one extra consideration to this rule: the subscription can be canceled during this year (e.g., the user can cancel it, or some billing issue may occur) for a duration of fewer than 60 days.
 This period is called a grace period.
 The grace period starts when the subscription stops.
 If during the next 60 days, it becomes active again, then the countdown of the year to the 15% commission is not reset.

 It is a good practice to try to return lost customer.
-For example, you can offer him a discount using promotional offer or at least ask why did he cancel subscription.
+For example, you can offer them a discount using promotional offer or at least ask why did he cancel subscription.

 The grace period doesn’t reset in cases of upgrades, downgrades, or crossgrades within one product group.